cleivas/BoyerFlowers/README.md

 # BoyerFlowers

 by Clara Leivas, 2018
 licensed under CC BY-SA 4.0
 https://creativecommons.org/licenses/by-sa/4.0/

+Photos and more information at http://leivas.se/portfolio/boyer-flowers/

 Boyer Flowers is a collection of living flowers that reacts to human touch by emitting a fluorescent glow.
 The project was funded through Region Skåne’s arts grant for digital development and created for ETER festival organized by Little Finger in Lund, Sweden 2018.